politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP3.md

 “[cash for clunkers](https://en.wikipedia.org/wiki/Car_Allowance_Rebate_System)”
 program, could be used to incentivise upgrading to more energy-efficient models.
 A similar approach could be taken with other goods such a televisions and light-bulbs.
-In particular, incandescent bulbs should be replaced with LEDs, the latter of which should become the new standard.
-At some point, the sale of gas ovens and hobs will need to be banned.
+Gas ovens and hobs will eventually become obsolete and need to be replaced.

 A concerted effort should be made to shift people out of cars and onto public transit.
 One step in this direction would be